klauer/epics-sumo-mirror/doc/sumo-install.rst

 Install examples
 ++++++++++++++++

-Here we show some possible ways on how to start the install script.
+Here we show some ways to run the install script.

 Install as root to default directories
 ::::::::::::::::::::::::::::::::::::::

-This method will install sumo to your systems default python library and binary directories.
+This method will install sumo on your systems default python library and binary directories.

 Advantages: